aka-jain/jsfunctions/README.md

 2. akaPop function as a pop function.
 3. toAkaUpperCase function as a toUpperCase function.
 4. toAkaLowerCase function as a toLowerCase function.
+5. akaReverseString function to make a given string reverse.
+6. akaReverse function as reverse function to reverse an array.

 Working on other functions are going on.